5T33Z0/OC-Little-Translated/00_About_ACPI/ACPI_Dropping_Tables/README.md

 - If you dropped the table successfully, "SSDT (CpuPm)" shouldn't be listed, unless you replaced it with a new table with the same OEM Table ID.
 If you created your own `SSDT-PM.aml` which is injected by OpenCore, this would be present, since it has the same OEM Table ID.

 ## Method 2: Dropping Tables based on Table Signature
-For tables other than SSDTs, the OEM Table ID provided by the vendor isn't a reliable method to detect and drop a table because its OEM Table ID might contains a lot of blanks, for example `AMI____`.
+For tables other than SSDTs, the OEM Table ID provided by the vendor isn't a reliable method to detect and drop a table because its OEM Table ID might contain a lot of blanks, for example `AMI____`.
 In this case, we use `Table Signature` and `Table Length` instead.

 ### Example 1: dropping the DMAR Table